Guide to AMDR: Macronutrient Ranges and Recommendations

 Most people don’t need to count macros or calculate percentages at every meal to have a healthy pattern of eating.
 Still, a little know-how about AMDRs for carbohydrates, fat, and protein may be helpful in providing big-picture guidelines to inform your meal planning.
 “Think of it as another tool in your healthy eating kit,” Passerrello says.

 AMDRs are just one element of good nutrition.
 “It’s not about just hitting those ranges,” Passerrello notes.
-A healthy diet is also about choosing a variety of wholesome foods that deliver a range of other nutrients, including vitamins and minerals.
+A healthy eating pattern is also about choosing a variety of wholesome foods that deliver a range of other nutrients, including vitamins and minerals.

 --